filip373/access/README.md

 ## Github

 #### Adding new user
-In order to create new github user, create a file in `members` directory (it can be also `users`, more details below) The file should be named using this pattern `first_name.last_name.yml`.
+In order to create new github user, create a file in `members` directory.
+The file should be named using this pattern `first_name.last_name.yml`.
 More details, and some example [here](https://github.com/netguru/access-permissions-sample/blob/master/members/netguru/readme.md)